Walkthrough · article 07 of 09

 Button in the top-right.
 CSV downloads immediately.

-02 What's in the export
+02 What's included in the export file?

 • Revenue.
 Every revenue entry — date, cash, card, tax rate, gross, tax, fees, net.